19818794/alx-higher_level_programming/0x06-python-classes/README.md

 | `2-square.py`            | creates a private instance attribute with an optional size.
 | `3-square.py`            | creates a public instance method.
 | `4-square.py`            | creates a property and property setter functions to access and update a private attribute.
+| `5-square.py`            | creates a public instance method that returns the current square area.